Antisemitism in Europe: Poland

 Around 14th–16th centuries the Jews in Poland were relatively well-off, compared to Jews in other European countries or non-nobles in Poland, as shown by the term Paradisus Judaeorum (Jewish Paradise).
 At the onset of the 17th century, religious tolerance common began to give way to the Catholic Counter-Reformation.
 From the middle of the 14th century to the end of the 15th century, there were 20 anti-Jewish riots on the territory of Poland and Lithuania; while from 1534 to 1717 there were 53.

 Wars of the mid-17th century resulted in vast depopulation of the Commonwealth, as over 30% of the about 10 million population has perished or emigrated.
 In the related 1648–1655 Cossack anti-Jewish pogroms, during the Khmelnytsky Uprising, 18,000–20,000 Jews were killed on Ukrainian territories out of a total population of 40,000.

 On the other hand, despite the mentioned incidents, the Polish–Lithuanian Commonwealth was a relative haven for Jews when compared to the period of the partitions of Poland and the PLC's destruction in 1795 (see Imperial Russia and the Soviet Union, below).
 After an assassination attempt on the life of Alexander III of Russia, in the 1880s Russian Imperial forces began to settle Russian-speaking Lithuanian Jews in Polish-speaking areas.
-Cultural conflict emerged between the Russian-speaking Jews supported by the Russian Empire, financially and politically, and the Poles.
+Financially and politically, cultural conflict emerged between the Russian-speaking Jews supported by the Russian Empire and the Poles.

 Leon Khazanovich, a leader of Poalei Zion, documented anti-Jewish pogroms in 105 towns and villages between November and December 1918.
 Antisemitism abounded in Poland after Poland's sovereignty restoration, which included the 1937 imposition of numerus clausus upon Polish universities to restrict Jewish student admission.